techie-joe/library/github-pages/quick-start/readme.md

 ## Overriding theme defaults

-Theme has default data, layouts, includes, and stylesheets stored in folders such as `_data`, `_layouts`, `_includes`, and `_sass`.
+Typically, Jekyll theme has default assets, data, layouts, includes, and stylesheets stored in folders such as `assets`, `_data`, `_layouts`, `_includes`, and `_sass`.
 You can override any of the defaults with your own content.
-To replace it, make a similar file on your repository giving it the same name as the file you wish to override.
+To replace it, visit the theme repository you're using and understand its file structure, then make a similar file on your repository giving it the same name as the file you wish to override.
+Jekyll will look first to your site’s content before looking to the theme’s defaults for any requested file.
+With a clear understanding of the theme’s files, you can now override any theme file by creating a similarly named file in your site directory.
 See "[Overriding theme defaults](https://jekyllrb.com/docs/themes/#overriding-theme-defaults)".

-With a clear understanding of the theme’s files, you can now override any theme file by creating a similarly named file in your site directory.

 ## Using front matter